-There is a before and after school club which is run by a separate company Play Plus at the school from 7.30am every school day.
+There is a before and after school club which is run by the academy; S.M.I.L.E from 7.30am every school day.
 A simple breakfast is provided by staff who supervise the children until the start of the school day at 8.50am.
-The after-school club, run by the same company, runs from the end of the school day, 3.00pm until 6.00pm Monday to Friday.
+S.M.I.L.E also runs after school from 3.00pm until 6.00pm, Monday to Friday.
 It provides supervised play opportunities in a safe, supportive and friendly environment on the school site.
 Both breakfast club and after-school club cater for children who are in Reception to Year 6.
 Please ask in the school office for more information.

 Once school has started each morning the gates are locked and entry to the school can only be obtained through a controlled entry system.
 The main entrance to the school building is again entry controlled.
 Visitors to the school must sign in at the school office and they will be issued with a visitor’s badge.
 We do not allow free access to the classrooms or other areas of the school building or grounds without prior arrangement and permission.

 Children are not allowed to leave the school grounds during the day, unless they are collected by an adult.
 Parents and carers deliver children to the playground at the beginning of the school day and collect children from the playground at the end of the school day.
 Although some children in Year 6 walk to and from school by themselves, younger children may only be collected by a known adult with prior permission.
 Children cannot be collected by an adult other than their known and named parent or carer without the school staff being informed in advance.